Two types of EDs for Pharmaceutical Products

 EMA-EUnetHTA Parallel Consultations: In parallel between HTA bodies and regulators (EMA).

-The decision to pursue a Parallel Consultation or a Multi-HTA ED is up to the Applicant, but the request must be initiated during the EUnetHTA Open Call period.
+The decision to request a Parallel Consultation or a Multi-HTA ED is up to the Applicant, but the request must be initiated during the EUnetHTA Open Call period.

 The Early Dialogues Working Party (EDWP)

 The Early Dialogues Working Party (EDWP) has been established by EUnetHTA to ensure robust high-quality HTA outputs for pharmaceutical EDs and is the standing working part of HTA bodies for the performance of scientific advice.
 Currently, the EDWP is composed of the following HTA bodies: France (Haute Autorité de Santé: HAS), Germany (Gemeinsamer Bundesausschuss: G-BA), Hungary (National Institute of Pharmacy and Nutrition: NIPN), Italy (Italian Medicines Agency: AIFA with alternate Regione Emilia-Romagna: RER), Norway (Norwegian Medicines Agency: NOMA), and Spain (Agencia Española de Medicamentos y Productos Sanitarios: AEMPS with the support of regional agencies Área de Evaluación de Tecnologías Sanitarias de Andalucía: AETSA and Agència de Qualitat i Avaluació Sanitàries de Catalunya Servei Català de la Salut: AQuAS-CatSalut).
 The UK (The National Institute for Health and Care Excellence: NICE) is an EDWP member for Multi-HTA only.
 EDWP membership will be up for renewal every two years.
 The primary responsibilities of the EDWP include: